Stephen Foster: Early life

-Foster taught himself to play the clarinet, guitar, flute, and piano.
 In 1839, his brother William was serving his apprenticeship as an engineer at Towanda and thought that Stephen would benefit from being under the supervision of Henry Kleber (1816–1897), a German-born music dealer in Pittsburgh.
 Under Kleber, Stephen was exposed to music composition.
-Together the pair studied the works of Mozart, Beethoven, Weber, Mendelssohn and Schubert.
+Together, the pair studied the works of Mozart, Beethoven, Weber, Mendelssohn and Schubert.

 The site of the Camptown Races – which would provide both the title and setting for events of one of Foster's best-known songs – was located 30 mi from Athens and 15 mi from Towanda.
 Foster's education included a brief period at Jefferson College in Canonsburg, Pennsylvania, now part of Washington & Jefferson College.
-His tuition was paid, but he had little spending money.
+His tuition was paid, but Foster had little spending money.
 He left Canonsburg to visit Pittsburgh with another student and did not return.